Predicting Stability of Community Members in Complex Networks: Predicting community stability

-The above works indicate that the communities, especially the relative importance of their members, influence the overall behavior of the network considerably.
+When the profile under consideration is a community, we call it a \emph{community profile}.
 A community profile captures the relative importance of the community members.
 Here, all the nodes are not considered homogenous and we prioritize nodes like community cores and bridges.
 The application of a community profile is two-fold. \begin{itemize} \item The community cores and bridges are prioritized in all the communities in a profile.
 Then, the profile closeness determines the accessibility of these vital nodes from every nook and corner of the network.
 This first application, the details of which are outside the scope of this work, provides a means to measure the global accessibility of the network. \item The community profile is constructed from a single community; with priority given to vital members.
 Then, the profile closeness predicts the new nodes who may join the community and members who may be on the verge of leaving the community.
 This second application, which will be discussed in detail in the next section, is associated with the local accessibility to a community.

 \end{itemize}